 What is it?

-Founded in 1991 by Southampton Voluntary Services, in partnership with Southampton City Council’s Training and Employment Initiatives, the Volunteer Certificate Scheme is a bi-annual award presented by the Mayor of Southampton to those volunteers who have completed at least 100 hours of high standard voluntary work.
+Founded in 1991 by Southampton Voluntary Services, in partnership with Southampton City Council’s Training and Employment Initiatives, the Volunteer Certificate Scheme is an annual award presented by the Mayor of Southampton to those volunteers who have completed at least 100 hours of high standard voluntary work.

 The aim of the scheme is to recognise the value of volunteering to improving life in Southampton and highlight the role that it can play in personal and career development.
 This formal recognition of the work assists particularly those seeking paid work or further education opportunities.
 It is also a way of thanking volunteers who have done exceptionally well and have shown a great commitment.